jasonjac2/OneMoreWiki/~-Developer-Notes.md

 If the attach debugging dialog does not appear and instead a new instance of VS is opened then [check this out from Microsoft about the Just in Time Debugger settings](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-using-the-just-in-time-debugger).

+The second way is to attach the Visual Studio debugger directly to the running OneMore process.
+OneMore runs in a process named dllhost, of which there are many.
+To identify which instance of dllhost is the OneMore process, look in the OneMore log file.
+The process ID is stated in the first line of the log and is also the first number on each line in the log file.

 ## COM Registration